 Fast fashion is making us want more, spend more and waste more.
 Accessibility through low costs and an abundance of styles has boosted our need for newness and we’re topping up on our wardrobes at an expedient rate.
 It taps into our need for conformity and our desire for self-expression, but at what cost to our mental health?

 Who am I?
 Who are you?
 How do you show the world who you are through the medium of fashion, whilst at the same time being compliant to current and ever-changing trends?

-I have tonnes of clothes – I don’t NEED any more, but I find myself every couple of months or so standing at the till in Primark, barely visible under bundles of attire.
-To be fair, I do buy clothes for work (which in my mind don’t really count), but I can’t resist buying more clothes for the reason of ‘because it’s cute’.
-Clothing, shoes, handbags, and accessories are all so readily available and reasonably priced it is borderline treason to leave a shop empty handed.
+I have tonnes of clothes – I don’t NEED any more.
+But I find myself every couple of months or so standing at the till in Primark, barely visible under bundles of attire.
+I do buy clothes for work (which in my mind don’t really count), but I can’t resist buying more items ‘because it’s cute’.
+Clothing, shoes, handbags, and accessories are all so readily available.
+Plus, they’re reasonably priced so it is borderline treason to leave a shop empty handed.

-The thing is, I don’t sit at home clawing at the walls and screaming because I simply MUST have that mohair 80’s style drop shoulder jumper; deep down I don’t, but because I stumbled onto a retail park four days previously and I now know of its existence I’ve convinced myself that it’s vastly important to my life and people will think I’m behind the times if I don’t buy it this very second!
+I don’t sit at home clawing at the walls and screaming because I simply MUST have that mohair 80’s style drop shoulder jumper.
+Deep down I don’t.
+But because I stumbled on a retail park four days previously and now know of its existence I’ve convinced myself it’s vastly important to my life.
+In fact, people will think I’m behind the times if I don’t buy it this very second!